Seryet318/DATA-SCIENCE-FOR-BUSINESS/README.md

 Open the "GuanettiAlicemat738422_MacchiDanielemat731008_Lavori_Cessati" in order to view the analysis of the "Rapporti_di_lavoro_cessati" data set.

 Open the "GuanettiAlicemat738422_MacchiDanielemat731008_Global" in order to view the comparison analysis of the first and the second data set.

+The folder "Graph Analysis" contains all the graph images